 The results might differ from breed to breed – many dogs exhibit the prey drive, which is the hardest to control and the one that’s bound to get them into trouble.

 With over 50 years of experience as a trainer, breeder, and nutritionist, Wendy Volhard has seen canine personalities from every angle.
 She has truly enriched the lives of dog owners with her effective Temperament Testing method, which, even now, has no replacement.
 We hope that more dog breeders will learn about the wonders of her Canine Personality Profile and, through it, discover the unique personalities of their puppies.
-Are you looking to learn more about your dog’s personality?
-Feel free to contact us or check out our blog!
+For more advice on dog nutrition, health, and training, make sure that you contact us and check out our blog!